 Along with repeat purchases, you can use customer loyalty programs to encourage other customer actions such as referrals, reviews, and survey responses by rewarding these actions with reward points as well.

-14) Consider offering free shipping
+14) Consider offering free shipping to qualifying customers

 According to Small Business Trends, 66% of U.S. customers expect free shipping on every online purchase, while 80% expect free shipping if their purchase total exceeds a certain amount.

 Even if you have to raise your product pricing by a small percentage to maintain profitable margins, it’s still likely to positively impact both customer satisfaction and your conversion rates.
 Logical or not, a $50 subtotal plus free shipping is more appealing than a $45 plus $5 shipping.

 If you can't afford to offer free shipping on every purchase, offering free shipping on purchases that exceed a certain amount can help you meet customer expectations and increase your average order value.
 For example, offering free shipping on orders over $100 will encourage many customers who have purchased just under that total to add an extra product or two to their cart.

 Here’s what qualified free shipping looks like on apparel brand Woxer’s website:

 15) Provide a solution for items that are out of stock

 Create a policy for handling customer support tickets regarding out-of-stock products.
 Just a few ways to head off customer complaints regarding out-of-stock products include: